This article was last updated on May 28, 2020

 - Convenience: According to the Anxiety and Depression Association of America External Site, the benefits of therapy are usually seen 12–16 weeks after starting.
 It’s not always possible for people to consistently schedule and make time for these appointments.
 Virtual visits fit into your schedule to make consistent treatment as easy as possible.

 - Affordability: Cost of care can be a huge barrier for people seeking mental health treatment.
-Virtual visits are a standard benefit for most Wellmark Blue Cross and Blue Shield members when they use Doctor On DemandTM External Site.
-And, even if virtual visits aren't covered under your Wellmark health plan, they may still be more affordable than regular trips to a mental health professional.
-Make sure you log in to myWellmark® Opens New Window and check your specific benefits before receiving care.
+Virtual visits may be covered by your Wellmark Blue Cross and Blue Shield health insurance plan.
+And, even if they aren't, they may still be more affordable than regular trips to a mental health professional.
+Just make sure you log in to myWellmark® Opens New Window and check your specific benefits before receiving care.

 - Privacy: Over time you should develop a relationship with your virtual doctor.
 But texting, emails, and phone calls can be an easier way to build trust and open up about sensitive feelings you may be experiencing.